neoforged/.github/primers/1.22/index.md

 ### Use Effects

 `DataComponents#USE_EFFECTS` defines some effects to apply to the player that is using (e.g., right-clicking) an item.
-Currently, there are only two types of effects: whether the player can sprint when using the item, and the scalar that is applied to the player's horizontal movement.
+Currently, there are only three types of effects: whether the player can sprint when using the item, whether the use interaction causes vibrations, and the scalar that is applied to the player's horizontal movement.

 ```java
 // For some item registration